aws-samples/serverless-patterns/sm-cw-lambda-sns-terraform/README.md

-# AWS Secrets Manager to CloudWatch Events to Lambda to SNS
+# AWS Secrets Manager to CloudWatch Events to SNS

 This pattern contains a terraform template to detect and notify on Amazon Secrets Manager Secret Key Creation, Updation and Deletion using Amazon CloudWatch event and Amazon SNS.